 - Get help.
 Netsafe can help with any of the above, tell you if there’s anything you can do to stop the abuse and let you know how to stay safe.
 Visit Netsafe for more information.
 Netsafe

 Bullying over phone or text

-If you're being bullied over text or phone, you can contact us on Live Chat.
+If you're being bullied over text or phone, you can message our team.
 We'll be able to get the Spark Call Investigation Centre (CIC) involved.
 CIC contact hours are 8am to 6.30pm, Monday to Friday.
-Start Live Chat
+Message us

 Some abusive calls or texts may be a criminal offence.
 If you feel threatened, contact your local police station for advice.
 A call or text of a serious nature may include the following:

 - A threat to kill or injure someone

 - Calls that may breach a protection order

 - Spam refers to emails or texts from an individual or a company that you didn't ask to receive.
 It's the junk mail that you get, such as advertising or services you don't necessarily want.

 - Most spam is annoying but harmless advertising.
 However, in some instances it can be malicious.
 Spam can be sent with the intention of gaining access to your personal or financial details.
 This is called phishing.

 - Phishing is a type of social engineering by a party pretending to be from a trusted company.
 They try to steal information, such as: